moh3a/sacomi-sav/README.md

   - `yarn build`;
 - Then start the production server:
   - `yarn start` for localhost, or `yarn start:local` for the local network;
-- App uses MySQL by default, to change the datasource, go to `prisma/schema.prisma` and change the provider along with the URI in the .env file;
+- App uses Postgres by default, to change the datasource, go to `prisma/schema.prisma` and change the provider along with the URI in the .env file;

 ### Issues